sandeepkumar17/td-dev.to/blog-posts/dotnet-6-clean-architecture/dotnet-6-clean-architecture.md

 ![CleanArch Logging](./assets/ca_04.png 'CleanArch Logging')

--	We will be using the Log4Net library for logging, hence install the `log4net` package from the Nuget Package Manager.
+-	We will be using the Log4Net library for logging, hence install the `log4net` package from the NuGet Package Manager.
 -	Add a reference to the `Application` project and after that add a new class `Logger` and implement the `ILogger` interface.

 {% gist https://gist.github.com/sandeepkumar17/10abb4e1dae0810119bc236aebb1c46d %}